Blog

 We’ve all had experiences that illustrate negative life lessons around “I got exactly what I paid for.”
 The cheapest, in almost all instances, isn’t the best quality.

-If your ministry is selecting a closed captioning vendor solely on price, it’s likely that your message is being diluted and possibly misunderstood by the very audience you’re trying to influence.
+If your ministry selects a closed captioning vendor solely based on price, you’re likely diluting your message and possibly causing your audience to misunderstand it.

 Ryan Hawthorne